-The groundwater assessment was undertaken in accordance with the Queensland government requirements and the Commonwealth Environment Protection and Biodiversity Conservation 1999 (EPBC Act).
-The groundwater assessment comprises two parts; (i) a description of the existing hydrogeological environment; and (ii) an assessment of the impacts of mining on that environment.
+The Groundwater Assessment has been undertaken in accordance with the Queensland government requirements and the Commonwealth Environment Protection and Biodiversity Conservation 1999 (EPBC Act).
+The Groundwater Assessment comprises two parts; (i) a description of the existing hydrogeological environment; and (ii) an assessment of the impacts of mining on that environment.
 To this end, the stated scope of work was to: